kalaiselvan369/jitpacklibrary/README.md

 4. git commit -m "your commit name "
 5. git remote add origin yougithubrepositorylink
 6. git push origin master
-7. Go to your created repository in github add create release tag with version.
+7. Go to your created repository in github and create release tag with version.

 ## How to user your library project from github as gradle dependency